CaedusSolo/spellbound/README.md

 # About This Project
 This project, which I have named 'Spellbound' for the time being, is an interactive web app based on the Harry Potter universe and Rowling's Wizarding World.

-# TechStack
+# Tech Stack
 The project will use React JS for the frontend and Express JS for the backend.

 # Features
 I've planned a few features for now (more to come!) , they are: